National Eye Health Week: common reasons for eye pain

 But what’s really shocking is that half of this sight loss is avoidable.
 To make a difference to this number we all need to know how to look after our eyes and understand why it’s so important to get them regularly checked.

-We usually recommend you have an eye test every few years, as does the NHS.
+We usually recommend you have an Eye Examination every few years, as does the NHS.
 This enables an optometrist to keep a check on your eye health and pick up on the first signs of serious conditions, such as glaucoma, which can be treated if detected early.

 It’s also a chance for your optometrist to dispense some tailored eye care advice, including handy tips and tricks for keeping your eyes in tip-top condition.